 - 3-6 Tbsp vegetable broth (DIY or store-bought)

 - 1-2 tsp coconut sugar

 - 1/4 tsp red pepper flake

-- Add coconut bacon, vegetable broth (start with 3 Tbsp or 45 ml), a bit more salt and pepper, coconut sugar (start with 1 tsp), and red pepper flake.
+Add coconut bacon, vegetable broth (start with lesser end of range- 3 Tbsp or 45 ml as original recipe is written), a bit more salt and pepper, coconut sugar (start with lesser end of range- 1 tsp as original recipe is written), and red pepper flake.
 Stir, cover, and reduce heat to low.
 Simmer for 4-6 minutes, stirring occasionally.

-- Continue cooking to desired tenderness.
-I like mine with a little crunch left, so I leave the vegetable broth at 3-4 Tbsp, but you could continue adding vegetable broth (up to 6 Tbsp) and simmer up to 15 minutes for more tender collards.
+Continue cooking to desired tenderness.
+I like mine with a little crunch left, so I leave the vegetable broth at 3-4 Tbsp (amount as original recipe is written // adjust if altering batch size), but you could continue adding vegetable broth (up to 6 Tbsp // amount as original recipe is written // adjust if altering batch size) and simmer up to 15 minutes for more tender collards.

-*Nutrition information is a rough estimate for 1 of 2 servings calculated with coconut bacon.
+*Nutrition information is a rough estimate calculated with coconut bacon.

 Nutrition Per Serving (1 of 2)

 - Fat: 12.9g

 - Sodium: 351mg